 Alternatives to Sucralose

 When it comes to coffee add-ins, Dr. Gioffre recommends avoiding artificial sweeteners completely and opting instead for natural options like coconut oil and MCT oil.
 (Try Bean Envy’s MCT Oil Powder, which comes in Vanilla, Cinnamon, and Chocolate — Buy from Amazon, $43.99).
 These plant-based supplements are not only tasty, but also provide additional energy, help you feel fuller, and even suppress hunger.
+(Click through to learn more about two more sweeteners: allulose vs. stevia)

 You might consider adding some non-traditional ingredients to your coffee as well.
 Minerals like magnesium, potassium, sodium bicarbonate, and Himalayan pink salt not only fight acid, they also reduce sugar cravings and prevent the irritation and reflux that coffee can cause, according to Dr. Gioffre.
 He also has his own line of sugar-free, dairy-free, gluten-free, vegan coffee add-ins that come in salted caramel, mocha, and vanilla.
 (Try it: Alkamind Acid-Kicking Coffee Alkalizer, starting at $39.99.)